What Does a Start-Up Coach Actually Do?

 5. Helps You Grow Without Losing Your Spark

-Many creatives worry that “business” means losing the joy or freedom in their work.
+Many entrepreuneurs worry that “business” means losing the joy or freedom in their work.

 A good coach won’t turn you into a corporate version of yourself — they’ll help you design a business that works for your creativity, not against it.

-What You Can Expect After Working With a Small Business Coach
+What You Can Expect After Working With a Coach

 After a few months of coaching, most people say they feel: